cheddatech/CheddaBoards-Godot/README.md

 The wrapper takes it from there: shows the game-over screen, submits the score, checks achievements, and closes the anti-cheat session.

 **Optional — feed the built-in HUD live.** Add these *only* if you're using the template's HUD.
-Each one is picked up automatically if (and only if) your scene declares it:
+Each panel appears only if your scene declares its signal — the ones you don't feed simply don't show:

 ```gdscript
 signal score_changed(score: int, combo: int)               # live score/combo + mid-game achievement pops